sofiawallq/vintage-corner/README.md

 ![facebook posts](static/images/printscreens/facebook_second_view.jpg)

-Images seems like a vital part of a Facebook page to catch the eye of a user when they scroll through the massive amount of posts in their Facebook feed.
+Images is a vital part of a Facebook page to catch the eye of a user when they scroll through the massive amount of posts in their Facebook feed.

 ![facebook pohotos](static/images/printscreens/facebook_photos_and_post_view.jpg)